 Duel Monster master Yugi Moto appears with a stacked deck from Yu-Gi-Oh.
 Keen to resolve most conflicts through a children’s card game, he brings with him a number of creatures, contributing a pair of Dark Magicians to the roster, as well as Slifer the Sky Dragon.
 Check out a new trailer showing off his moveset below.

 Next, that brings us to Dragon Ball.
 Alongside Goku’s well documented, aerial martial arts ability and his extremely powerful Super Saiyan form, his Kamehameha wave can tear through enemies and environments alike with a blast of energy from his palms.
 Antihero Vegeta is similarly skilled with his Galick Gun making a similar appearance as a special move.
 Once on a mission to destroy the Earth, Goku’s pure heart eventually turned this other Saiyan into an ill-tempered ally.
 We warned you: this is extremely anime.
+In late November, too, Piccolo and Cell joined the line-up.
+Finally, in December, Trunks was confirmed for the game, the child of Vegeta and Bulma.

 Jump Force modes: what to expect